Japan's record military spending request set to boost budget

 The requests will be reviewed by the finance ministry by December, when the government compiles a draft of next fiscal year's budget.

-The ministries have requested a combined 4.3 trillion yen for growth areas under Prime Minister Fumio Kishida's "new capitalism" goal targeting an ecological and digital transformation.
+The ministries have requested a combined ¥4.3 trillion for growth areas under Prime Minister Fumio Kishida's "new capitalism" goal targeting an ecological and digital transformation.

-The defense ministry has requested a record 5.6 trillion yen to spend, planning to develop and mass produce a cruise missile and a high-velocity ballistic missile as part of the country's preparations to counter threats from China and Russia.
+The defence ministry has requested a record ¥5.6 trillion to spend, planning to develop and mass produce a cruise missile and a high-velocity ballistic missile as part of the country's preparations to counter threats from China and Russia.

 Money for social security and debt-servicing made up more than half of the budget requests.
 Japan has the industrial world's heaviest debt load at more than double the size of the economy.